Lawton, Oklahoma: Media

 Lawton is part of a bistate media market that also includes the nearby, larger city of Wichita Falls, Texas; the market, which encompasses six counties in southwestern Oklahoma and 10 counties in western North Texas, has 152,950 households with at least one television set, making it the 148th-largest in the nation as of the 2016–2017 season, according to Nielsen Media Research.
 KSWO-TV (channel 7), an ABC affiliate (which also carries affiliations with MeTV and Telemundo on digital subchannels), is the only broadcast television station in the market that is licensed to Lawton, and its local news programming maintains a primary focus on southwestern Oklahoma in its coverage.
-All other major stations in the area, including KFDX-TV (channel 3; NBC), KAUZ-TV (channel 6; CBS, which is a sister station to KSWO through a shared services agreement but maintains separate operations on the Texas side of the market), and KJTL (channel 18; Fox), are based in Wichita Falls.
+All other major stations in the area, including KFDX-TV (channel 3; NBC, with The CW on its third digital subchannel), KAUZ-TV (channel 6; CBS, which is a sister station to KSWO through a shared services agreement but maintains separate operations on the Texas side of the market), and KJTL (channel 18; Fox), are based in Wichita Falls.

 Infrastructure

 Transportation

 Lawton is primarily served by Interstate 44, designated as the H. E. Bailey Turnpike.
 It connects the city to Oklahoma City to the northeast and to Wichita Falls, Texas, to the south.
 The city is also connected by US Highway 62, which connects to the regional towns of Altus to the west and Anadarko to the north.
 Other major thoroughfares include US Highway 277 and 281, which parallels the H. E. Bailey Turnpike to Wichita Falls to the south and leads to regional towns of Anadarko and Chickasha, respectively, to the north, and OK-7, which connects Lawton to Duncan.

-Lawton Area Transit System (LATS) provides public transit for both Lawton and Fort Sill.
+While the days of the Lawton Railway trolley are far behind it, Lawton is currently served by the Lawton Area Transit System ("LATS") which provides public transit for both Lawton and Fort Sill.
 Founded in 2002, LATS had a ridership of 427,088 in 2009, and provides five major routes throughout the city.

-Intercity bus service is available from Jefferson Lines.
+Intercity bus service is available from Greyhound Lines, and was previously offered by Jefferson Lines.

 By air, Lawton is served by the Lawton-Fort Sill Regional Airport (LAW, KLAW).
 At present, it offers daily American Eagle flights to Dallas/Fort Worth International Airport, and is also used for military transport.

 Health care

 Lawton has three major hospitals in the area.
 The largest, Comanche County Memorial Hospital, is a 283-bed nonprofit hospital that employs 250 physicians.
 Southwestern Medical Center is a 199-bed hospital with a staff of 150 physicians.
-In addition, the U.S. Public Health Lawton Indian Hospital is located in the city to provide health services for the large American Indian population.
+In addition, the Indian Health Service Lawton Indian Hospital is located in the city to provide health services for the large American Indian population.
 It has 26 beds with a staff of 23 physicians.